 Frisco home prices are not only among the most expensive in Texas, but Frisco real estate also consistently ranks among the most expensive in America.

 Also of interest is that Frisco has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Frisco telecommute to their jobs.
-Overall, about 9.68% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.68% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Frisco is a very ethnically-diverse city.
+Frisco is an extremely ethnically-diverse city.
 The people who call Frisco home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Frisco residents report their race to be White, followed by Asian.
 Frisco also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.12% of the city’s residents.
-Important ancestries of people in Frisco include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 12.70% of the city’s residents.
+Important ancestries of people in Frisco include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Frisco is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.